fietec/dynarray.h/README.md

 # dynarray.h
-A simple header-only c program for creating dynamic arrays of any specific type.
+A simple header-only c library for creating dynamic arrays of any specific type.

 The header file consists of a singular macro which creates the data structure and corresponding functions for:
   - creating